-The Best Christmas Gift for a Military Member: SILENCE
+The Best Christmas Gift for a Military Servicemember: SILENCE

 Being in the military means many things, but the most annoying to me is how loud it is.
 As an airman, I am constantly subjected to:

-- very loud bus, MRAP, and other military vehicle motors
+- very loud bus, tanks, and other military vehicle motors

 - aircraft engines in excess of 120 decibels

 - aircraft interiors that are three times as loud as a commercial flight